-Expert Senior Living Advisors from A Place for Mom can help direct you to Residential Care Home facilities.
-Together, we will find the perfect fit for your loved one; and we will provide direction and support as needed.
-We partner with 1 Residential Care Home facilities in ND and the surrounding area, so there are many options to choose from.
+Expert Senior Living Advisors from A Place for Mom can help direct you to Assisted Living communities.
+Together, we will find the perfect fit for your loved one, and we will provide direction and support as needed.
+We partner with 5 Assisted Living facilities in West Fargo and the surrounding area, so there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

 Looking for general info?
-Click here for more on Residential Care Home in West Fargo.
+Click here for more on Assisted Living in West Fargo.

-In terms of religion, 33% of North Dakota residents attend religious services among the 1,498 different congregations that are available in the state.
-The top three non-Christian denominations in the state are Jewish-<1%, Muslim-<1%, and Buddhist-<1%, with the most common Christian denominations consisting of Evangelical Protestant-22%, Mainline Protestant-28%, and Historically Black Protestant-1%.
+Thirty-three percent of North Dakota residents regularly attend a religious service from one of the state’s 1,498 different congregations.
+The top three Christian denominations in the state are Evangelical Protestant-22%, Mainline Protestant-28%, and Historically Black Protestant-1%.
+The top three non-Christian denominations in the state are Jewish-<1%, Muslim-<1%, and Buddhist-<1%.
 In North Dakota there are 45 masonic lodges.
-In terms of diversity, North Dakota ranks 38th in the nation.
+In the last presidential election 27% of North Dakota residents voted Democrat and 63% voted Republican.
+The state of North Dakota ranks 38th in the country for diversity.
 The median age in the state is 35, and 28% of the population is over the age of 55.
-In the last presidential election 27% of North Dakota residents voted Democrat and 63% voted Republican.

 The state of North Dakota has a diverse array of plant and animal life.
-Local plant life can consist of box elder, green ash, paper birch, and balsam popular.
-While venturing throughout the state, you might see animals such as the bobcats, the mink, the mountain lions, or the coyotes.
-The state animal of North Dakota is the sturnella neglecta, a meadowlark.
+Local plant life can consist of Balsam Popular, Cranberry, Raspberry, and Paper Birch.
+While venturing throughout the state, you might see animals such as the Mountain Lions, the The American Marten, the Gray Wolves, or the Coyotes.
+The state animal of North Dakota is the Sturnella Neglecta, A Meadowlark.